 When the mind encroaches upon the province of the heart, it requires assurance of conviction before it will sanction the release of love.
 But love is nothing if not spontaneous.
 It is born not of reasoning.
 Nor is it the fruit of bargaining.
-If man's mind insists on first being convinced or assured about the object of his longing, before giving it his love, he is indulging in nothing more than a form of calculated selfishness.
+If man's mind insists on first being convinced or assured about the object of his longing, before giving it his love, he is merely indulging in a form of calculated selfishness.